-In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
+In the limited circumstances where you may have provided your consent to the collection, processing, and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 To withdraw your consent, please write to us.
-Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purpose you originally agree to, unless we have another legitimate basis for doing so in law.
+Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purpose you originally agreed to, unless we have another legitimate basis for doing so in law.

 Data Protection Officer